Data Ontology — The 10 Canonical Entities

 Cardinality reads "1 ----- N" as "one [left] has many [right]".
 N ------ M denotes a many-to-many relationship resolved at read-time by the attribution model; there is no static join table.

-Where the entities live (Tinybird vs Postgres)
+Where the entities live (analytics warehouse vs primary database)

-Tinybird (OLAP — append-only event data)
+Analytics warehouse — append-only event data

 Revenue by ad — last-touch attribution